Resident Evil 2 – 1998 Developer Interview

 —What was going in that scenario, to make the player go back outside?

 Sugimura: Right after you begin the game, and until you arrive at the police station, your weapons are really weak.
 The player has no choice but to take shelter in the station, as a matter of survival.
-However, after clearing the station your character will be better equipped.
-Then, this time armed and ready, the player would head out into town, defeating zombies as he made his way to the sewer system.
+However, after clearing the station, and armed and ready, the player would head out into town, defeating zombies as he made his way to the sewer system.
 In that version of the game, the police station and the sewers were not directly connected.

 —Now that you mention it, there was something fishy about that underground parking lot beneath the police station… it felt like something was going to happen there.